waldronmatt/resume/README.md

 # Resume

-My personal resume built using [jsonresume](https://jsonresume.org/), the [simplepwa template](https://github.com/nikkifurls/simplepwa) and a custom version of the [onepage](https://www.npmjs.com/package/jsonresume-theme-onepage) theme.
+A resume generator using [jsonresume](https://jsonresume.org/), the [simplepwa template](https://github.com/nikkifurls/simplepwa) and a custom version of the [onepage](https://www.npmjs.com/package/jsonresume-theme-onepage) theme.

 ## Installation